School of Public Health

-Master of Public Health (M.P.H.), Master of Business Administration (M.B.A.), and Master of Science (M.S.) degree programs are designed for those with appropriate backgrounds who are seeking to acquire graduate-level competencies in public health, health administration, nutrition, and biostatistics.
+Master of Public Health (M.P.H.), Master of Health-Care Administration (M.H.A.), and Master of Science (M.S.) degree programs are designed for those with appropriate backgrounds who are seeking to acquire graduate-level competencies in public health, health administration, nutrition, and biostatistics.

 The School of Public Health offers master's degree programs in an online format in two majors to meet the needs of qualified individuals who seek to develop graduate-level competencies in public health but who for a variety of reasons choose not to be full-time, on-campus students.

 The School of Public Health has considerable experience offering distance learning programs at the master's degree level.
 For more than thirty years, the School of Public Health has adapted its program delivery style to meet the needs of busy professionals.
 Currently the school offers an online postbaccalaureate certificate in lifestyle interventions, and an online M.P.H. degree in two areas: population medicine and health education.
 The Dr.P.H. degree in health education is also offered in a technology-mediated format.
 These programs cater to students in the U.S. and internationally.

 All applicants to the online programs must meet the general admissions requirements found in Section II of this CATALOG.

 Tuition for the online M.P.H. degree programs courses is the same as the on-campus tuition rate.
 Tuition must be paid in full at the time of registration.

 The student is expected to maintain a clear financial status at all times.
 Financial clearance must be obtained:

 - before requesting a transcript, statement of completion, or other certification to be issued to any person, organization, or professional board.